tyagi-achint/food-order-reactjs/README.md

 # React Bite

-Welcome to our Food Ordering Web App!
+Welcome to Food Ordering Web App!
 This project is built using React.js and allows users to browse a selection of food items, add them to a cart, edit the cart contents, and proceed to checkout.

 ## Features